2019 NEW MEXICO ACTORS LAB mEMBERS

 Nicholas Ballas (Co-Artistic Director, Torvald in A DOLL’S HOUSE, PART 2 and director of NO MAN’S LAND) performed in many regional repertory companies before moving to Santa Fe where he worked with the New Mexico Repertory Theatre and Shakespeare in Santa Fe.
 In the ’80s and ’90s he founded and operated the Santa Fe Actors’ Theatre.
 Notable New Mexico appearances include Prospero in The Tempest, Ahab in Mother Road's production of Moby Dick, Dostoevsky in Jewel in the Manuscript, multiple roles in Sylvia with NM Actors Lab, the world premiere of Cascarones at Teatro Paraguas, and Ben in Ironweed’s production of Death of a Salesman.
 He also has numerous film and television credits, including the title role of the indie, The Incredible Voyage of Captain Hook.
 Mr. Ballas appeared in Ages of the Moon and directed November last year with NMAL.
 He holds an MFA from CalArts.

-Dr. Robert Benedetti (Founder and Artistic Director, director of first three 2018 plays) was an early member of the Second City Theatre.
+Dr. Robert Benedetti (Founder and Artistic Director, director of A DOLL’S HOUSE, PART 2 and 4000 MILES) was an early member of the Second City Theatre.
 He has directed for fifty years at regional theaters such as the Tyrone Guthrie, the Milwaukee, San Diego, South Coast, and Melbourne (Australia) Repertory Theatres, and the Oregon, Colorado, and Great Lakes Shakespeare Festivals.
 In film, he won three Emmys and a Peabody as a producer/writer for HBO.
 He is the former Dean of Theater at the California Institute of the Arts and Chairman of the Acting Department at the Yale Drama School.
 As an actor, he has appeared in many TV, film, and theater productions, including 2017’s Outside Mullingar with the Fusion Theatre.
 Locally he directed The Odd Couple at SFUAD, produced and directed the ShakeScenes series, and since founding NMAL he has directed, designed, and produced Sylvia, Proof, Driving Miss Daisy, Art, The Glass Menagerie, The Quality of Life (with Nicholas Ballas), Heisenberg, The Gin Game, Rapture, Blister, Burn, and Ages of the Moon.